Skip to main content

 Over time, this changes how you research.
 You become more willing to capture sources that are "probably useful" rather than only saving the ones that are "definitely important."
 This broader capture means fewer missed references, better coverage of your topic, and a richer notebook for NotebookLM's AI to work with.

-The 8 Right-Click Context Menu Actions
+The 7 Right-Click Context Menu Actions

-1. Add Current Page as Source
+1. Add Page to Notebook

 This is the most commonly used action — the one-click equivalent of copying the URL, opening NotebookLM, and pasting it into the source import dialog.